 We began with a simple range test on flat ground (straight line) with minimal obstructions to the signal.
 With one tester stationary at the end of a long straight section of road in the Nevada desert, the other tester drove away, exiting the vehicle every 0.2 miles to make a radio call.
 Once each radio reached a distance that took multiple calls to understand a radio transmission, it was deemed out of range.

 Then we parked a tester at the bottom of a hill with mixed forest and clearings.
 The other tester made their way to the top of the hill then down the other side to test how the signal moved over varied topography.
-This test gave us a more idea of how the walkie talkies will fare in the real world with mountains and trees to obstruct the signal.
+This test gave us more of an idea of how the walkie talkies will fare in the real world with mountains and trees to obstruct the signal.
 When a thick and wet winter storm rolled through the Sierras, we went back to the hill to perform the test again to measure performance in inclement weather.

 The final score for this category takes all of these range tests into account.

 Ease of use encompasses many facets of the radio's design.
 First, we tested if we could adjust the channel to a designated FRS channel and adjust the volume without any experience with the radio and without reading the directions.
 Having these basic features intuitive to use is important for a situation where you may be handing off your radio to a friend with minimal time to learn how to use it.